ahmetensar7753/flutter_drawer_inkwell_usage/README.md

-# flutter_drawer_inkwell_usage
+# Flutter Project 2022

-In this project, work has been done on the 'Drawer' and 'Inkwell' widgets.
+## In this project, work has been done on the 'Drawer' and 'Inkwell' widgets.

+-Inkwell widget,
+-Drawer widget,
+-PageView widget,
+-TabBarView widget,
+-BottomNavigation Usage.